- Accounting in Poland

 In the case of cross-border services, a VAT obligation in Poland may arise if the place of taxation of a transaction in accordance with the VAT Act, is Poland.

 In this respect, the Polish VAT Act complies with the VAT Directive – for services provided between taxpayers (on a B2B basis) with their registered office/place of residence/permanent place of business in different countries, the primary place of taxation is the country of the registered office/place of residence/permanent place of business of the entity purchasing the service.
 The opposite applies to services provided by a taxpayer to a non-taxpayer entity (B2C basis).

 As a result, under the fundamental principle, VAT will be payable in Poland on service transactions between taxpayers from different countries only if the service recipient has its registered office/place of residence/permanent place of business in Poland.
 However, in the case of services provided by a Polish taxpayer to a non-taxpayer entity, VAT will be payable in Poland if the service provider has its registered office/place of residence/permanent place of business in Poland.

-There are several exceptions to the above rules – for instance, the place of taxation of real property-related services is, in each case, the place (country) in which the real property is located, while the place of taxation of hospitality services is the place (country) of their actual provision.
+There are several exceptions to the above rules – for instance, the place of taxation of real property-related services is, in each case, the place (country) where the property to which the service is related is located.

 The VAT Act contains a list of activities that may be exempt from VAT.
 Typical VAT-exempt activities may include (no optional taxation of these services):